-Mix topping two tablespoons butter, four tablespoons brown sugar, three tablespoons flour and ¼ teaspoon cinnamon.
+Mix topping with two tablespoons butter, four tablespoons brown sugar, three tablespoons flour, and ¼ teaspoon cinnamon.

 Slowly combine dry ingredients into the wet ingredients.
-Then add in shredded apple and combine.
+Then add in shredded apple and mix.

 Add to floured loaf pan.

 Add the topping.
-Bake at 350° until a toothpick comes out clean.
-Exactly 1 hour for me.
+Bake at 350° until a toothpick comes out clean—about 1 hour.

 Cool before cutting.